Enhanced Diffusion Sampling: Efficient Rare Event Sampling and Free Energy Calculation with Diffusion Models: -Diff: Free energy differences between two states

-We excluded 8 systems where steering did not yield usable overlap, including 5 where the RMSD range is too large (beyond 2nm), and 3 where the “unbiased” reference estimates were not reliable due to large unbiased $\Delta G$ and potentially much larger number of unbiased samples are needed for convergence.
+We excluded 8 systems where steering did not yield usable overlap, including 5 where the RMSD range is too large (beyond 2nm), and 3 where the unbiased reference estimates were not reliable due to unconverged sampling.
 After filtering, 18 proteins remain for quantitative comparison.
 In Fig.~\ref{fig:dGdiff_tilt_schematic}b, we plot the enhanced sampling $\Delta G$ from reweighted steered samples at approximately 1,000 particles against the converged unbiased $\Delta G$, showing close agreement across the full stability range.
 We next measured the minimum sample count required for convergence, defining convergence as a self-reference mean absolute error (MAE) below 1 kcal/mol, as shown in Fig.~\ref{fig:dGdiff_tilt_schematic}c.
-Ubiquitin (1UBQ) is a notable outlier, likely due to the fact that it is not a two-state folder.
+Ubiquitin (1UBQ) is a notable outlier, likely due to its non-two-state folding behavior.
 For unbiased sampling, this required sample count grows exponentially with $\Delta G$, consistent with the fact that the probability of observing the thermodynamically rare state decreases exponentially in free energy difference.
 In contrast, steered sampling shows a much weaker scaling over the same range, demonstrating a substantial reduction in sample complexity for stable proteins.

+The natural baselines for our folding free energy estimates would be converged MD-based references — either long unbiased trajectories or established enhanced sampling methods such as replica-exchange MD and metadynamics.
+However, obtaining such references for proteins in our stability range ($\Delta\text{G}_{\text{fold}}$ up to ~6 kcal/mol) requires millisecond-scale sampling accessible only on specialized hardware (e.g., Anton) or massive distributed simulation campaigns.
+We therefore reference each method against its own converged pooled estimate.
+We also note concurrent work on diffusion-based steering \cite{NamEtAl_EnhancingDMSampling,RichmanDror_InferenceSteering,LamEtAl_Metadiffusion}, targeting simulation-free fine-tuning, hidden-state exploration, and experimental-data consistency, respectively, where the settings differ from ours.

+Together, these experiments demonstrate the advantages of enhanced diffusion sampling.
+UmbrellaDiff and MetaDiff recombine biased ensembles via multi-state estimators into accurate free-energy surfaces, reducing sample requirements by one to several orders of magnitude.
+As a result, protein folding free energies scale sub-exponentially in $\Delta$ G, bringing previously intractable regimes within reach.